American Balanced Fund®

 Investment results reflect the deduction of applicable fees and expenses and the reinvestment of all distributions.
 When applicable, investment results reflect fee waivers and/or expense reimbursements, without which results would have been lower.
 Read details about how waivers and/or reimbursements affect the results for each fund.

-Class C shares were first offered on March 15, 2001.
-Class C share returns prior to the date shares first sold are hypothetical.
-Hypothetical returns prior to the date of first sale were calculated by adjusting Class A share results without a sales charge for the difference between the Class A share expense ratio and the estimated Class C share expense ratio as of the date of first sale over the first 10 years.
-See the dates of first sale and expense adjustments for Class C shares.
+Class C shares were first offered on March 15, 2001 (on February 21, 2014, in funds in the American Funds Target Date Retirement Series).
+Class C share results prior to the date of first sale are hypothetical based on Class A share results without a sales charge, adjusted for estimated additional annual expenses.
+Class C shares convert to Class F-1 shares after 10 years.
+View dates of first sale and specific expense adjustment information for Class C shares.
 Please see the fund prospectus for more information about specific expenses.

 In applying any particular asset allocation model to your own individual situation, you should consider your other assets, income and investments.
 For example, in addition to your retirement plan investments, you should consider any investments (including those in an Individual Retirement Account) and savings accounts.